beeware/Python-Apple-support/README.rst

 into a macOS, iOS, tvOS or watchOS project.

-It works by downloading, patching, and building a fat binary of Python and selected pre-requisites, and packaging them both in Apple Framework format.
+It works by downloading, patching, and building a fat binary of Python and selected pre-requisites, and packaging them as static libraries that can be included in an Xcode project.

-The binaries support the ``$(ARCHS_STANDARD)`` set - that is, x86_64 for macOS,  armv7 and arm64 for iOS devices, arm64 for appleTV devices, and armv7k for watchOS.
+The binaries support the ``$(ARCHS_STANDARD)`` set - that is, x86_64 for macOS,  armv7 and arm64 for iOS devices, arm64 for AppleTV devices, and armv7k for watchOS.
 This should enable the code to run on:

 * MacBook